Role of the External Examiner

 The Candidate's Supervisor and Graduate Program Advisor nominate at least two (but preferably three) people for the role of External Examiner.
 Graduate and Postdoctoral Studies will select and invite the External Examiner.

 External Examiners are nominated using the Nominations for External Examiner form.
 This form should be submitted to Graduate and Postdoctoral Studies approximately 8 weeks prior to the intended date of submission of the dissertation for external examination.
-Failure to provide this advanced notice is likely to result in delays in the later stages of the examination process.
-External Examiners are busy content experts and confirming one on short notice can prove quite difficult.
+Failure to provide this advanced notice is likely to result in delays in the later stages of the examination process due to challenges in confirming external examiner participation on short notice.
 The external review cannot begin until Graduate and Postdoctoral Studies has an approved External Examiner confirmed to review the dissertation.

-To coordinate a submission with particular program end dates, degree awarding dates or graduation ceremonies, please consult the Doctoral Deadlines.
+To coordinate a submission with particular program end dates, degree awarding dates or graduation ceremonies, please consult the Doctoral Deadlines website.

 Eligibility Requirements for External Examiner

-The Research Supervisor and Graduate Program are responsible for nominating well-qualified, objective, experienced individuals not associated or affiliated with UBC.
-Reflecting the importance of this role, it is imperative the External Examiner:
+The Research Supervisor and Graduate Program are responsible for nominating well-qualified, objective, experienced individuals not associated or affiliated with UBC-V or UBC-O. Reflecting the importance of this role, it is imperative the External Examiner: